Amazon Faves

 Bimini Beach Club

-The Bimini Beach Club, also known as The Beach Club at Bimini, is located on the western shore of North Bimini, within the Resorts World Bimini complex (see… that whole monopoly thing).
+The Bimini Beach Club, also known as The Beach Club at Bimini, is located on the western shore of North Bimini, within the Resorts World Bimini complex.
 It provides beachfront access and a range of amenities for visitors and is included as a stop on the free tram route.
-Resort day passes start at $40, but… there’s a big caveat here.
+Resort day passes start at $40, but there’s a big caveat here.

-The downside, however, is that the Bimini Beach Club is off-limits if you’re on a non-Virgin cruise ship calling to Bimini on the same day a Virgin vessel is docked there.
-You can check out the Bimini cruise ship schedule linked below to check the ships that will be in port on the day of your planned visit there.
+The downside is that the Bimini Beach Club is off-limits if you’re on a non-Virgin cruise ship calling to Bimini on the same day a Virgin vessel is docked there.
+You can check out the Bimini cruise ship schedule linked below to see which ships will be in port on the day of your planned visit.

 Scuba and Snorkeling

-Cruise lines will offer various scuba and snorkeling experiences, but cruisers who prefer to book their own independent excursions may want to consider scuba and snorkeling with Neal Watson’s Bimini Scuba Center, which comes highly rated and is located just about two miles from the cruise pier.
+Cruise lines offer various scuba and snorkeling experiences, but cruisers who prefer to book their own independent excursions may want to consider scuba and snorkeling with Neal Watson’s Bimini Scuba Center, which comes highly rated and is located just about two miles from the cruise pier.
+Bimini’s waters are known for good visibility and healthy marine life, and it sits on the edge of the Gulf Stream, which brings clear, warm water and an unusually diverse range of species closer to shore than most Bahamian stops.

 Cruise Line Excursions